Alan Alda on his methodology for memorizing lines

 Alan Alda on the importance of the relationship between the writers and the actors on M*A*S*H, as facilitated by director Gene Reynolds

-Alan Alda on the role of improvisational training in his acting work, and specifically the work done at Second City
+Alan Alda on the role of improvisational training in his acting work, specifically work done at Second City

 Alan Alda on the uncomfortable things actors must do to accommodate the camera